 Insuring a turtle is not a very common thing to do since they are generally very cheap pets.
 However, some of these animals are considered exotics and might be worth something in the right market.
 If you want to protect your turtle or your investment in them, taking out insurance isn’t a bad idea.
 Turtle insurance often starts at around $4 each month but can extend to over $100 if your turtle species is quite rare.

 Your turtle’s diet will depend on their species.
-Terrestrial turtles are omnivores and need a mix of insects like grubs, earthworms, or snails and fruit with leafy greens.
+Terrestrial turtles are omnivores and need a mix of insects like grubs, earthworms, or snails, as well as fruit and leafy greens.

 You can easily find a good mix of turtle food at a pet store or order some in if you want more control over their diet.
 It is easy to add food for your turtle right onto your grocery list.